Company Logo - Home Link

 Best of all, the over 10,000 guests have a chance to taste some exceptional food and drink.

-The festival takes September 9th - 11th, 2022.
-Tickets can be purchased here.
+The festival takes September 10th-12th and tickets can be purchased here.

 There will be a few events open to the public, but tickets are in high demand so you should keep an eye on the calendar months in advance.

-These events are generally independent of the official runway events, but still exciting for fashion fans.
+These events are generally independent of the official runway events but are still exciting for fashion fans.

 In September, the weather is still brisk and pleasant enough to spend an enjoyable day exploring the Palace of Versailles and its gardens.